Functional clustering methods for binary longitudinal data with temporal heterogeneity: Bayesian Analysis

-Then Steps~1 and 2 of Algorithm~\ref{ogs.algorithm} are marginalized by using \eqref{eq:pcg1}, while Step~3 of Algorithm~\ref{ogs.algorithm} is marginalized by using \eqref{eq:pcg2}.
-To maintain the target stationary distribution of Algorithm~\ref{ogs.algorithm}, the sampling steps are permuted in a specific order.
+One iteration of the PCG sampler is shown in Algorithm~\ref{pcg.algorithm}.
+Steps 1 and 2 are marginalized by using \eqref{eq:pcg1}, while Steps 3 and 4 are marginalized by using \eqref{eq:pcg2}.
+To maintain the target stationary distribution of Algorithm~\ref{pcg.algorithm}, the sampling steps are permuted in a specific order.
 Trimming is used to remove the redundant samples of components.
-One iteration of the PCG sampler is shown in Algorithm~\ref{pcg.algorithm}; refer to \citet{park:vand:09,jeon:park:16,jeon:etal:17,park:jeon:17,park:etal:19} for more applications of the PCG sampler.
+For more applications of the PCG sampling including other varying dimensional cases, refer to \citet{park:vand:09,jeon:park:16,jeon:etal:17,park:jeon:17,park:etal:19}.
 Because the target stationary distribution of Algorithm~\ref{pcg.algorithm} is maintained in a specific order, the change of the order of sampling steps may not guarantee the stationarity of a Markov chain, and care must be taken not to change the sampling order; refer to \cite{vand:park:08}.
 The details of Algorithm~\ref{pcg.algorithm} are given in \ref{sec:appen}.